 Summer Civic Career Program

 The City of Rocklin has joined with the Rocklin Educational Excellence Foundation (REEF) and the Rocklin Unified School District to offer the Summer Civic Career Program (SCCP) which shares the many local government career opportunities with students.
-This program allows students to make important contributions to the City while participating in a challenging and rewarding work experience.
+This program introduces high school students to some of the behind-the-scenes roles that help the city function and highlights some of the more visible roles, like firefighter, police officer, and building inspector.

 Program Highlights